Adam Douglass b. 1979, Ōtepoti, Dunedin, Aotearoa, New Zealand. Lives and works in Broome, Western Australia

 For twenty years, I have examined the intersections of painting and social practice through New Zealand, Australia and Tonga.
 Motivated by themes related to the social context of nothingness and social justice, my solo and collaborative practice has presented as site-specific immersive environments, gallery installations, films and documentaries.

 Alongside my interdisciplinary arts practice, for sixteen years I have facilitated and led arts, wellbeing and gendered programs.
-I am currently working on a PhD with Deakin University, writing an illustrated novel and developing a participatory project with the Broome Community Recovery Centre in Western Australia.
+I am currently writing an illustrated novel and completing a participatory project with the Broome Community Recovery Centre in Western Australia.

 Aesthetic Systems of Participatory Painting: playing with paint, dialogic art, and the innovative collective

 Public Art Dialogue.
 By Adam Douglass and Marnie Badham (Peer Reviewed).
 2022.

 Aesthetic Systems of Participatory Painting: communicating in Third Space and mental wellbeing in Tonga

 MFA Thesis - High Distinction.
 By Adam Douglass.
 2017.
 With the Victoria College of the Arts, University of Melbourne